yunchih/ORB-SLAM2-GPU2016-final/README.md

 These features allow us to fully exploit more Cuda APIs, such as Unified Memory.

 ##### Feature extraction reimplemented
-In the original implementation of `ORB_SLAM2` there are several execution hotspots in the feature detection and extraction algorithms.
-Those including but not limited to `FAST corner detection`, `Gaussian filter` and `ORB feature extraction`.
+There are several execution hotspots in the original `ORB_SLAM2`, including but not limited to procedures like `FAST corner detection`, `Gaussian filter` and `ORB feature extraction`.

-In `ORB_SLAM2`'s implementation, an image is divided into many small tiles and `FAST` is invoked on each tile one or two times in order to achieve high accuracy.
-The algorithm was effective but not efficient.
+For example, in their `ORB feature extraction` implementation, an image is divided into many small tiles and `FAST` is invoked on each tile one or two times in order to achieve high accuracy.
-Hence we implemented a slightly modified version of the above algorithm in CUDA and parallelized the work of each tile.
+The algorithm was effective yet inefficient.

-We used openCV's CUDA enabled Gaussian filter and moved the work from CPU to GPU.
+Hence we implemented a slightly modified version of it in CUDA and parallelized the work of each tile.

 `ORB feature extraction` is also a costly but parallelizable procedure, so it's implemented with CUDA, too.

 ##### Overlap CPU and GPU execution
 However, there are still some irregular code segments that cannot be parallelized.
-So our next goal is to maximize the overlap of CPU and GPU work.
-Ideally if a CPU work is completed before a GPU kernel ends then the CPU work would be "free", but many CPU work have data dependencies on other GPU results, so the CPU / GPU work scheduling has to be done wisely.
+So our next goal is to maximize CPU/GPU overlap.
+Ideally if a CPU work is completed before a GPU kernel ends, then the CPU work would be considered "free"; unfortunately, many CPU work have data dependencies on other GPU results, thus CPU/GPU work scheduling must be done wisely.
-With the help of many profiles (thanks to NVVP), we've figured out a pretty good scheduling scheme to pipeline CPU and GPU work.
-The result is that GPU is kept as busy as possible while CPU can overlap many of it's execution time with GPU.
+With the help of many profilings (thanks to NVVP), we've figured out a pretty good scheduling scheme to pipeline CPU and GPU work, such that GPU is kept as busy as possible while CPU can overlap many of it's execution with GPU.

 ![Execution timeline](img/timeline.png)